AxelBroeglin/populate-template-script/README.md

 ## General Information
 - This onChange client script uses the information populated by the user to identify the caller and populates the applied template with the relevant information.
+Check the product documentation for more information.

 ## Technologies Used
 - ServiceNow